DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/workflowsperscenario.md

 ### research publication

-Text-centred works, with additional illustrations / videos / resources online, and extended referencing and/or indexing Traditional, print oriented workflow: see Kimmy's visualized workflow for the INC
+Text-centred works, with additional illustrations / videos / resources online, and extended referencing and/or indexing Traditional, print oriented workflow: see Kimmy's visualized workflow for the INC, which

 Editor works with author(s) on manuscript
-Several versions going back and forth between different people in different roles (editor, author, copyeditor, designer)
+Several versions going back and forth between different people in different roles (editor, author, copyeditor, designer) Final version in a text editor or Word format

 traditional workflow vs. new workflow